Emeritus Professor of Law

 Member of the New Mexico Bar

 Professor Norwood centers his work in four general areas: clinical legal education, children's advocacy, technology law, and computer applications.
+Although he is now emeritus status, he still regularly teaches at the law school.

 The primary focus of his clinical work is developing sustainable, community oriented law clinics.
 Professor Norwood's clinics bring a multidisciplinary approach to serving the unmet needs of underrepresented clients and groups.
 To this end, he has participated as principal investigator or consultant on numerous research grants that have supported this approach to clinical legal education.
 In his current clinical work he developed and teaches a child advocacy clinic that includes a multidisciplinary clinical component through a cooperative arrangement and strategic alliance with the pediatrics department at the University of New Mexico School of Medicine.